 provost

-- a senior administrative officer in certain colleges and universities.;the head of certain university colleges, especially at Oxford or Cambridge, and public schools.
+- the head of certain university colleges, especially at Oxford or Cambridge, and public schools.;a senior administrative officer in certain universities.

 noun: provost, plural noun: provosts